このページを 日本語 で読む

 Caffeine reaches the brain within 30 minutes to an hour and has a half-life of about four hours.
 "I recommend limiting caffeine intake to avoid disturbing sleep, especially in the afternoon and evening," advises Fukushima.
 He also notes that people's caffeine metabolism varies genetically and tends to slow with age.

-"Low-caffeine coffee allows people to enjoy polyphenols, another beneficial compound in coffee, without excessive caffeine intake.
+"Low-caffeine coffee allows people to benefit from polyphenols, another beneficial compound in coffee, without excessive caffeine intake.
 Since caffeine stimulates stomach acid production, it's best to enjoy coffee with snacks rather than on an empty stomach," continues Fukushima.
 He also says that having conversations during coffee breaks could also enhance sociability.

 Personalizing caffeine intake could be a way to enjoy coffee healthily and sustainably, especially if more cafés embrace this approach.